Microbeads

 Global Microbead Legislation

 An increase in peer reviewed published research, and reports from the United Nations Environment Program has raised awareness of the effects of microbeads to a level that resulted in the US government introducing the Microbead Free Waters Act (2015), becoming the first country to ban the sale of personal care products containing plastic microbeads.
-Many countries have since introduced legisaltion on microbeads in personal care products (see the list pictured below).
-Other countries are also encouraging companies to voluntarily phase out plastic microbeads.
+Many countries have since introduced legislation on microbeads in personal care products.
+Some countries are also encouraging companies to voluntarily phase out plastic microbeads.
+Hong Kong has a voluntary ban.
+The government is promoting this with a campaign called Bye Bye Microbeads.

 In the US, this ban gave a time frame for manufacturers to phase out microbeads from their products, from 2017-2019.
 In Canada, microbeads were added to the List of Toxic Substances, allowing the government to regulate microbeads under the Canadian Environmental Protection Act.

-Along with the research on microbreads, the relentless organised pressure from NGOs, community groups and concerned citizens forced the government to act.
+Along with the research on microbreads, the relentless organised pressure from NGOs, community groups and concerned citizens forced the governments to act.
 This was a big win for the environment and for activists.

 There are numerous natural alternatives to use instead of plastic microbeads.
 These include crushed nuts and shells, salt, charcoal, sand, sugar, pumice and oatmeal to name a few.